agam/hakyll-source/posts/hello-world-comparison.markdown

 When it has done so, it:

-Stores a tagged pointer to evaluated closure in the STG register R1 Jumps to the entry code of the info table pointed to by the value at the top of the STG stack This may also be called the info table of the continuation of the expression The continuation code is responsible for popping its info pointer (and stack-allocated free variables, if any) from the stack before returning.
+Stores a tagged pointer to evaluated closure in the STG register R1 Jumps to the entry code of the info table pointed to by the value at the top of the STG stack
+This may also be called the info table of the continuation of the expression The continuation code is responsible for popping its info pointer (and stack- allocated free variables, if any) from the stack before returning.

 Arguments are passed on the stack, and are popped by the callee.
 Upon a jump to the entry code for a function, there are always precisely as many arguments on the stack as the (statically known) arity of that function, and those arguments will be followed by the info pointer of a continuation.
 ```

 Moving on, this (```cf0_str```) is our output string, declared byte-by-byte.